 We are hesitant to say no because we fear rejection.
 We feel that someone will not like us if we do say "no." Why does this happen?
-It's because our belief system says we You won't find a solution by saying there is no problem. ~ William Rotsler
+It's because our belief system says we Before you take on a project, make sure the expectations that come with the project are realistic and fair.

-Before you take on a project, make sure the expectations that come with the project are realistic and fair. must please everyone.
+must please everyone.
 This shows up unconsciously and gets in the way of being effective in our work.